Treating Psilocybin Mushroom Addiction

 - CRAFT: An alternative to standard interventions is Community Reinforcement and Family Training Model (CRAFT), which is a comprehensive approach designed to help concerned significant others (CSOs) navigate a loved one’s addiction and ultimately increase treatment engagement 3.
 The program assists the CSO by helping them to learn their role in their loved one’s addiction and teaches them how to positively motivate the family member into treatment.
 Finally, CRAFT teaches family members and friends how to take care of themselves so they can fully support their loved one in the healthiest manner.

 Psilocybin addiction doesn’t have to be battled alone.
 There are a number of different treatment options for those who abuse psilocybin.
 Standard treatment protocols for addiction can be combined with specialized adjustments for each individual’s unique needs.
-Options for psilocybin addiction treatment may include:
+Options for addiction treatment may include:

-- Inpatient Treatment: Although there is no current evidence that individuals who chronically use/abuse psilocybin will exhibit any physical dependence to the drug, problematic patterns of use can still develop.
+- Inpatient Treatment and Care: Although there is no current evidence that individuals who chronically use/abuse psilocybin will exhibit any physical dependence to the drug, problematic patterns of use can still develop.
 Individuals who compulsively abuse psilocybin may benefit from an inpatient addiction treatment program initially.
 Treatment in an inpatient setting helps patients distance themselves from personal and environmental factors that may initiate a relapse, allowing them to focus solely on their recovery.

 - Dual Diagnosis Care: Some individuals suffering from psilocybin addiction may additionally suffer from a co-occurring mental health disorder, such as depression, anxiety, bipolar disorder, or schizophrenia.
-Someone with an addiction to psilocybin and a comorbid mental health condition is said to have a dual diagnosis.
+Someone with an addiction and a comorbid mental health condition is said to have a dual diagnosis.
 It’s important that those with a dual diagnosis receive a comprehensive treatment program that addresses both issues simultaneously in order to reduce the risk of relapse.

 - Psychotherapy: Those in recovery will benefit from psychotherapy in the form of group therapy, individual therapy, or a combination of both allowing them to explore the issues that led to their psilocybin abuse.
 Therapy helps patients to identify warning signs of relapse and utilize coping skills in trigger situations.
 Additionally, counseling can aid in the development of stress management and relapse prevention skills.